Rishabh044/arcade-ai/README.md

 Sam Partee is associated with Arcade AI and has a professional profile on LinkedIn.
 He is based in San Francisco, California, and has over 500 connections.
 He attended Haverford College.
 For more detailed information about his professional background, you can view his LinkedIn profile.
 ```
+### 6. Use Chat
+Arcade also offers the ability to live chat with a model.